 One of the oldest cities in all of Slovenia is Celje, a small city perched on the banks of the Savinja River.
 The biggest attraction in the city is the enormous castle.

-International Airports in Slovenia
+What are the Main Airports in Slovenia

 City